Wes Sims: Mike Kyle bite incident

 Sims fought again in the UFC at the UFC 47 against Mike Kyle.
 Sims took the fight on less than a weeks notice after Kyle's original opponent got injured.
 Kyle dominated the entire first round and knocked Sims out at 4:59.
 Sims protested after the fight that Kyle had bitten him on the chest.
 During the post fight interview, a bite mark could clearly be seen on Sims' left pectoral muscle.
-This marks the first time a bite has ever happened in a UFC fight since its UFC 1 in 1993, when Gerard Gordeau bit Royce Gracie in the championship match.
+This marked the first time a bite had happened in a UFC fight since UFC 1 in 1993, when Gerard Gordeau bit Royce Gracie in the championship match.
 When asked in the cage after the fight to explain the bite, Kyle told commentator Joe Rogan "he's a dirty bastard anyways, look at all the stuff he's done..."
 Kyle denied any wrongdoing.

 After losing to Kyle he was released by the UFC.